ahmedzak2/LearningCypress/readme.md

     - to get element and send word to search box

     - you can use cypress browser to get it generate element for you add as locaters
+    ### improtants
+     - his line is a directive for TypeScript, known as a triple-slash directive, that tells the TypeScript compiler to include the type definitions for Cypress.

+      This is crucial for enabling intelligent code completion (IntelliSense), type checking, and other features that

+       enhance the development experience in IDEs that support TypeScript.

      ```
      /// <reference types="Cypress" />